Suppose you conduct a two-tailed hypothesis test at the 5% signif... | Study Prep in Pearson+

 1

-Identify the significance level \( \alpha = 0.05 \) for a two-tailed test.
-This means the total area in both tails of the distribution is 5%, so each tail has 2.5%.
+Identify the significance level \( \alpha = 0.05 \) for a two-tailed test, which means the total area in both tails of the distribution is 5%, or 2.5% in each tail.

 Watch next